WatermarkInsights/dm-web-profile-themes/CONTRIBUTING.md

 ## Developer Certificate of Origin (DCO)

 We ask that all contributors sign off on commits with the [Developer Certificate of Origin](https://developercertificate.org/).
 Compliance is automated using [Probot: DCO](https://github.com/probot/dco).
+Pull requests should come from a branch or forked repo.

 Details on how to sign your commits from [probot/dco](https://github.com/probot/dco):